 1. In order to take the Child/Adolescent Psychiatry Subspecialty Certification Exam, applicants must have obtained primary board certification in Psychiatry from the AOBNP.

-2. The Child/Adolescent Psychiatry Subspecialty Certification Exam is offered one weekend every October.
-The application period opens July 1.
-Applications are due August 1.
+2. The Child/Adolescent Psychiatry Subspecialty Certification Exam is typically offered once annually.

 Become Board Certified